Driving Under the Influence Laws (DUI/OUI) and Penalties in Connecticut

 In Connecticut, you can be convicted of an OUI charge for operating a motor vehicle:

-An OUI for an elevated BAC—also called a "per se OUI,"—is based on chemical test results, and not the actual level of impairment.
-The amount of alcohol a person can consume before exceeding the BAC limit depends on a number of factors, including gender, body size, and the type of alcohol.
+An OUI for an elevated BAC—also called a "per se OUI,"—is based on chemical test results and not the actual level of impairment.
+The amount of alcohol a person can consume before exceeding the BAC limit depends on several factors, including gender, body size, and the type of alcohol.

 For a first OUI within 10 years, the driver will normally face:

-• 48 hours to six months in jail (30 days minimum if the offense involved minor passengers)
+• 48 hours to 6 months in jail (30 days to 1 year if the offense involved minor passengers)

 • up to 100 hours of community service (community service can substitute for jail time),